IntersectMBO/cardano-db-sync/Readme.md

 with the use of foreign keys from one table to another).
 More user friendly database queries can be implemented using [Postgres Views][PostgresView] to implement joins between tables.

+## System Requirements

+The system requirements for `cardano-db-sync` (with both `db-sync` and the `node` running on the same machine are:

+* Any of the big well known Linux distributions (eg, Debian, Ubuntu, RHEL, CentOS, Arch etc).
+* 8 Gigabytes of RAM.
+* 2 CPU cores.
+* 50 Gigabytes or more of disk storage.

 ## Troubleshooting

 If you have any issues with this project, consult the [Troubleshooting][Troubleshooting] page for